winterstein/react-game-engine/src/book/chapter1.md

 Mom: Don't lose that.

+### Driving

 And then, without further ado, we are off.
-Their really should have been more ado: A speech by the mayor; weeeping friends...
+There really should have been more ado: A speech by the mayor; weeeping friends...
 But it's just the click of seatbelts, the clunk of car doors, and the rumble of the engine.

 (drive, city, field, cows skull, field)

-After a while, the drifted off to sleep.
-I had the weirdest dream. ??
+After a while, I drifted off to sleep.
+I had the weirdest dream.

-Dream or vision - meet the shifting world child
+### Dream

+I'm in a garden.
+It's a nice garden.
+There are flowers and butterflies of every colour.
+I'm seated in a chair facing two most peculiar people.
+One is a friendly looking old man who smiles at me.
+The other is a girl with long dark hair, who looks off to the side, as if the whole garden is just *too* boring.
+The first person is - is now a middle aged Indian lady still smiling.
+And then he, she, they are a young dark skinned boy, then a Chinese girl and, and...
+I never see them do it, but they keep changing.
+However, their smile remains the same, and I somehow know it's all one person.

+(garden)

+Morphing Person: Welcome to The Garden.
+Do not be worried.
+This is a safe place.

-I am omega, or 𝜔 for short.
+Morphing Person: I am omega, or 𝜔 for short.
+I have summoned you here for a purpose.
+You are a Wayfarer and it is time for your skills to awaken.

-see the guardian angel ??
+Omega: There is something going on in ??.

+Moody Girl: Can I go yet?
+There's no point explaining anything to him before he's had a first crossing.

+### Driving

+(car)

+The dream ends, and I wake up in the car.

+Cassie: You drool in your sleep.
+It's disgusting.

 We arrive.
 I had hoped the new home might be something special.
-That to make up for it being out in the sticks, it might be a mansion, with a pool, a games room, a TV room, and a trampoline.
-My hopes are dashed.
-Then the pieces are trodden on.
+To make up for it being out in the boondocks, it should be a mansion, with a pool, a games room, a TV room, and a trampoline.
+This is... not the case.
+My hopes are dashed, and then the pieces of hope are trodden on.

+### Arrive

 Our new house is a dump.
 The paint is peeling.
 There is a smell of damp.
 But I do not discover the true horror of the situation until a few minutes later.

 (explore house)

+Bedroom:
-Cassie: Listen RatFace, you-touch-my-music-you-die.
-She says this without looking up from her phone.
+	Cassie: Listen RatFace, you-touch-my-music-you-die. /She says this without looking up from her phone./

 	There are only two bedrooms.
 	So I have to share with my sister.
 	Aargh.
 	Aaaaaaargh.

 	Meet my sister.

-Card:{name:Cassie, age:14, likes: BoyZone, Billy Thompson in class S5, selfies, dislikes: Younger brothers, Warning: Highly dangerous}
+	Card:{name:Cassie, age:16, likes: BoyZone, Billy Thompson in class S5, selfies, dislikes: Younger brothers, Warning: Highly dangerous}

 ## Monday

 1st day of school.

 (walk into school, kids ahead chatting...